arkworks-rs/truth-table/readme.md

 ## Getting Started

-First create and fill the 'imdb_paruqet' folder in sql-toolbox-bench directory, the run:
+First create and fill the 'imdb_paruqet' folder in ra-toolbox-bench directory, the run:

 ```bash